avafinger/bpi-m64-firmware-v2/readme.md

-7" LCD with Touch Screen support (tested)
+7" LCD with Touch Screen support (Needs to be verified)
 -------------------------------------

 This is the instructions to work with touch on the LCD 7" (S070WV20_MIPI_RGB).